dimitri-nicolo/calico/networking/egress/egress-gateway-aws.md

   * `allowedUse` set to `["HostSecondary"]` to reserve them for this purpose.
   * `blockSize` set to 32.
 This aligns {{site.prodname}} IPAM with the behaviour of the AWS fabric.
   * `vxlanMode` and `ipipMode` set to `Never`.  (`Never` is the default if these fields are not specified.)
+  * `disableBGPExport` set to `true`.
+This prevents routing conflicts if your cluster is using IPIP or BGP networking.

 * Small pools used for particular groups of egress gateways.
 These must have: